18 tricks and hacks to meet your credit card’s minimum spending requirement

 Spend for the future

-If you plan on taking a trip this (or next) year, consider charging it to your credit card.
+If you plan on taking a holiday or mini break this (or next) year, consider charging it to your credit card.
 You can score some great deals if you book early, and you can usually cancel plans if you change your mind.

-Birthdays and holidays come around like clockwork.
-That’s a good thing, because it means you can get a jump on your gift shopping.
-Plus you can avoid the holiday-season retail rush.
+Birthdays and religious holidays come around like clockwork.
+That’s a good thing, because it means you can get a head start on your present shopping.
+Plus you can avoid the Christmas retail rush.

 If you’ve put off maintenance on your car, it could be a good time to get an inspection.
 You can also perform necessary repairs that you’d have to do later anyway.